-The Board uses the simplified method to allocate costs as either direct or indirect to allocable individual federal awards and has not elected to use the 10% de minimis indirect cost rate.
+The Board uses the simplified method to allocate costs as either direct or indirect to allocable individual federal awards and has not elected to use the 10% de minimis indirect cost rate allowed under the Uniform Guidance.

 Richard, Harris, Ingram and Bozeman, P.C.

 CERTIFIED PUBLIC ACCOUNTANTS

-7029 Halcyon Park Drive

-Montgomery, Alabama 36117
+7029 Halcyon Park Drive Montgomery, Alabama 36117